Jeep scandal case: Investigation

 Menon bypassed protocol to sign a deal worth Rs.
 80 lakh to the foreign firm for the purchase of the jeeps.

 On 30 September 1955 the investigation into the matter was closed after nothing was found against anybody including Menon.
 Soon afterward, on 3 February 1956, Menon was inducted into the Nehru cabinet as minister without portfolio.
 Later, Menon became Prime Minister Jawaharlal Nehru's trusted ally as defence minister.
-However, there was no evidence to doubt Mr Menon's personal integrity.